goehringlab/2023-Bland-bioRxiv/README.md

   marked with an underscore at the end of the file name).
   Also includes SEC-MALS analysis and modelling

+## Full analysis

+To perform all analysis and generate all figures:

+    cd scripts
+    python run_all_notebooks.py

+Will take around half an hour depending on the machine.
+If you don't have access to the raw data set, run

+    python run_all_notebooks.py --data-access=False

+and it will only run notebooks that don't require raw data access

 ## License

 This work is licensed under a